Norfolk wherry: Types of wherry

 The 'Trading Wherry' developed from the Keel.
 It is double-ended, its hull painted black with a white nose to aid visibility after dusk.
 Most trading wherries were clinker-built, but Albion, surviving today, was the sole example to be carvel-built.
 They carry a gaff rig, the sail historically also black from being treated with a mixture of tar and fish oil to protect it from the elements.
 The mast tops and wind vanes were often painted or shaped (respectively) to identify the wherry's owner - a traditional design is a 'Jenny Morgan', after a folk song character.
 Sizes varied, but many of these vessels would carry around 25 tons of goods.
 Wherries were able to reach larger boats just off the coast at Great Yarmouth or Lowestoft and take their cargoes off to be transported inland through the broads and rivers.
 The last trading wherry, Ella, was built in 1912.

 The 'Pleasure Wherry' evolved as railways took on the cargo business that had supported the traders.
 Enterprising owners realised that conversion to carry passengers was a way to replace the lost income, especially as the Broads were at the same time being discovered as a destination for tourism and recreation.
-Early examples simply featured hammocks and a stove in the hold of a trader, but boatbuilders soon began to make craft specifically for pleasure sailing and holidays, using the same hull and rig design but incorporating living quarters instead of a cargo hold.
+Early examples simply featured hammocks and a stove in the hold and were converted back to trading for the winter, but boatbuilders soon began to make craft specifically for pleasure sailing and holidays, using the same hull and rig design but incorporating living quarters instead of a cargo hold.
 Some were fitted out to a very high standard indeed; for example, Hathor, built for the Colman family (of mustard fame), features highly detailed marquetry in Egyptian designs below decks.